• Art Magazine

 The Dutchman Rietbergen discovered her love for Japandi style after an inspiring Japan trip in 2018.
 She particularly appreciates the adaptability of this furnishing style.
 Japandi captivates with its reserved colors, high -quality natural materials and the emphasis on green and nature in interior design .

-In both Japan and Scandinavia, people value spending time outdoors and enjoy incorporating it into their living spaces.
-This is mirrors not only in the use of wood and linen, but also in organic forms and the skillful combination of different stylistic features.
+In both Japan and Scandinavia, people appreciate spending time in nature and like to integrate it into their living spaces.
+This is reflected not only in the use of wood and linen, but also in organic forms and the skillful combination of different stylistic elements.

 A short history of the design fusion